-Application modernization, also known as legacy or software modernization, is the conversion, rewriting, or porting over a legacy system to modern computer programming languages, architectures, software libraries, protocols, or hardware platforms.
-This transformation helps to extend the value of the application through migration to new platforms, which bring the benefits of the latest technology with them.
+An application modernization strategy is a uniquely formulated plan designed to help you execute your application modernization.
+Also known as legacy or software modernization, application modernization is the conversion, rewriting, or porting over a legacy system to modern computer programming languages, architectures, software libraries, protocols, or hardware platforms.
+When executed with an effective application modernization strategy, this helps to extend the value of the application through migration to new platforms, which brings the benefits of the latest technology with them.

-When Coretek approaches Application Modernization we refer to modernizing applications using Microsoft Azure.
-Azure enables businesses to reduce and control cost, improve agility in application performance, enable continuous delivery, enhance app development with DevOps, and simplify support of applications.
+When Coretek approaches developing an application modernization strategy, we do so under the assumption we will be using Microsoft Azure.
+Azure enables businesses to reduce and control costs, improve agility in application performance, enable continuous delivery, enhance app development with DevOps, and simplify support of applications.

-There are so many businesses that can benefit from modernizing their applications.
-At the rate technology advances these days, it is vital to business success to plan a technology roadmap for the future so they do not find themselves stuck with legacy technology that cannot scale to meet the demands of customers.
-However, application modernization benefits some businesses more than others based on their industry and overall business goals.
+There are many businesses that can benefit from modernizing their applications.
+At the rate technology advances, it is vital to your business's success to plan a technology roadmap for the future.
+If you’re stuck with legacy technology, you likely cannot scale to meet the demands of your customers.
+However, application modernization benefits some businesses more than others based on your industry and overall business goals.
 Below is our list of the types of organizations that tend to reap the most significant rewards from modernizing applications in the cloud.

 The first step we take is to understand what your business is trying to accomplish.
-What is the business value that the organization needs to achieve with modernization?
+What is the business value that the organization needs to achieve with modernization, and how can those be integrated?
 We seek to define the outcomes required for:

 Based on the outcomes needed and the complexity and dependencies, make directional decisions to use traditional PaaS versus a combination of PaaS and containerization.
 At this point, you might ask, what is containerization?
 Simply put, a container consists of an entire runtime environment: An application, plus all its dependencies, libraries and other binaries, and configuration files needed to run it, bundled into one package.
 By containerizing the application platform and its dependencies, differences in operating systems, distributions, and underlying infrastructure are eliminated.
 Containerization matters because it provides the ability to deploy a consistent application across environments and ensure releases and release management is quality (everything works when you deploy it, over and over and over again).